mhdfahmiaziz/study_case_sevret/README.md

     Kafka Producer: The API acts as a Kafka Producer, sending data records (messages) into Kafka topics.

     Kafka Consumer: Concurrently, there are Kafka Consumers reading these messages from Kafka topics.
-In this setup, the Kafka Consumer is likely responsible for feeding data into the next stage, Apache Airflow.
 4. `Minio Object Storage (Data Lake)`:
     Minio is a high-performance, distributed object storage system, compatible with Amazon S3.
 It's labeled here as a "Data Lake."
 After data is consumed by Kafka, it's stored in Minio.
 Why i used data lake?
 Because the data will be have backup plan.
 5. `PostgreSQL (Relational Database)`: